 I’m not done.
 The proponents of this device testify that it’s the best EVP recorder on the planet.
 And I kind of sort of fall into this with one massive caveat, and that is, it’s one the best when you’re in contact with a discarnate entity.
 Other than that, it is a false-positive EVP machine — at times.
 And it can be used in a disingenuous way — even inadvertently.
 Let’s go through the legitimate concerns you should know, and I’ll also refute a few of the criticisms as I go.

 1. It has a very low sampling rate, which produces a very muffled and growly recording.
 So true.

-2. The voice activation feature introduces noise that can be misconstrued as an angry old man’s voice or demonic screaming.
+2. The voice activation feature may introduce noise caused by an internal glitch in the integrated circuit board which can trigger a recording.
+This can cause the infamous flaw of the DR60 that often gets misconstrued as the angry old man’s voice or demonic screaming (especially if the sensitivity is set too high).
 I cannot tell you how many ghost hunters have shit themselves when they hear this flaw of the recorder.
 So many folks have posted these recordings as EVP.
 I’ve even made the mistake of not fully understanding this fault.